erbsland-dev/erbsland-unittest/doc/chapters/goals.rst

 Modern
 ------

-Our unit test system is written in modern C++ (up to C++17) but also works with the latest C++20 features if needed.
-It is compatible with a wide range of compilers, even those that may not yet fully support C++17 features.
+Our unit test system is written in modern C++ and works with the latest C++20 features if needed.
+It is compatible with a wide range of compilers, even those that may not yet fully support C++20 features.

 Secure
 ------